How to keep your machine faster for longer.

 Avoid it if you can

-My number one recommendation for keeping your machine clear of cruft is to think carefully before installing anything.
+My number one recommendation for keeping your machine clear of cruft is to carefully consider whether you need it before installing anything.

-I’m not really talking about updates.
-Those are things that you almost always want.
-I’m talking about new programs, add-ons, plugins, and other things that so often vie for our attention and play on our curiosity.
+I’m not talking about updates; you want them.
+I’m talking about new programs, add-ons, plugins, and other things that vie for our attention and play on our curiosity.

 I’m also not saying to never install anything.
-That kind of defeats the purpose of having a general purpose computer or computing device.
+That defeats the purpose of having a computer.

-What I am asking you to do is think about whether you really need whatever it is you’re considering installling.
-Is it something you’ll actually use or is this idle curiosity?
-Do you understand why someone or something is even suggesting that you install some random tool that you’ve never heard of?
+What I am suggesting is to think about whether you really need whatever you’re about to install.
+Is it something you’ll actually use, or is this idle curiosity?
+Do you understand why someone or something is even suggesting you install some random tool you’ve never heard of?
 If you’re ever not sure, just wait until you find out more.
-You can always install something later if you find that you have a need and use for whatever it is.
+You can always install something later if you find you have a need for whatever it is.

 But remember: a program that’s not installed can do you no harm.

-Sometimes, we just don’t really know if the software we’re looking at is something worthwhile.
-In fact, we won’t know until we actually try it out – perhaps it’s a trial version or it’s just a package that we’re installing, because we really need to play with it a bit before we decide to invest further.
+Sometimes, we just don’t know if the software we’re looking at is worthwhile.
+In fact, we won’t know until we actually try it out.
+Perhaps it’s a trial version, or it’s just a package we’re installing because we really need to play with it a bit before we decide.

-One approach to testing software safely is to use what you might call a “sacrificial machine” — one that you don’t really care about or isn’t particularly important.
+One approach is to use a “sacrificial machine” — one that you don’t really care about or isn’t particularly important.

-If you don’t have a second physical machine available for that, one solid approach is to use a virtual machine.
-This is nothing more than a software simulation of PC that runs within a window on your desktop.
-I actually have several virtual machines that I’ve set up here on my main desktop machine: one each for Windows XP, Vista, 7, and 8.
-When it’s running, it’s like having a completely separate PC except that it’s running on my single desktop.
+If you don’t have a second machine available for that, another solid approach is to use a virtual machine.
+This is nothing more than a software simulation of a PC that runs in a window on your desktop.
+I have several virtual machines I’ve set up on my main desktop machine: one each for my example copies of Windows 10 and 11.
+When it’s running, it’s like having a completely separate PC, except it’s running on my single desktop.

-Testing your software elsewhere allows you to avoid having any of the side effects of that software from appearing on the machine that you do care about – the one that you use every day.
-Once you determine that the software is indeed going to be useful, you can then install it “for real” on your main machine.
-That test or virtual machine can be left alone, reformatted, restored from a backup, or completely discarded depending on your own desires.
+Testing your software elsewhere avoids any negative side effects on the machine you do care about.
+Once you determine the software is going to be useful, you can then install it “for real” on your main machine.
+That test or virtual machine can be left alone, reformatted, restored from a backup, or completely discarded.

-Of course, if you decide that the software is not what you had in mind, then you’ve come to that conclusion without putting your most important machine at risk.
+Of course, if you decide the software is not what you had in mind, you’ve come to that conclusion without putting your most important machine at risk.

-As a way to be helpful and ensure that software is installed with the most appropriate set of optional components, many setup programs will offer you a default installation.
-Essentially, this is a set of decisions made for you that ideally install the application in a comfiguration that’s ready to go for the most people.
-It’s been a convenience and an easy way to get software installed quickly without needing to spend a lot of time understanding obscure details.
+To be helpful and install software with the most appropriate set of optional components, many setup programs offer you a default installation.
+This is a set of decisions made for you that install the application in a ready-to-go configuration.
+It’s an easy way to get software installed quickly without needing to understand obscure details.

-Unfortunately, in recent years, the default choice is very often the wrong choice.
+Unfortunately, the default choice is often the wrong choice.

-As we’ve seen, many software vendors, particularly those whose products are free, are including in their default installations unrelated additions.
-More often than not, that comes in the form of an additional toolbar that will later appear in your web browser, but this “foistware” (as it’s sometimes referred to) can actually run the range from the benign to the downright malicious.
+Many software vendors, particularly those whose products are free, include unrelated additions in their default installations.
+That often comes as additional extensions appearing in your web browser, but this “foistware” (as it’s sometimes referred to) runs a range from benign to downright malicious.

-The only way to avoid it for many software installations is to select the Advanced or Custom option, if it’s offered during the setup process.
-That typically exposes all of the optional choices that you might have, including whether or not to accept the unrelated software that you probably really don’t need.
+The only way to avoid it is to select the “Advanced” or “Custom” option, if offered, during setup.
+That should expose all the optional choices you have, including whether to accept the unrelated software you probably don’t need.

 Un-check options you don’t need

-Regardless of whether you needed to select Custom or Advanced to expose them, many software installers — particularly for larger packages — include an array of options that allow you to pick and choose what parts of the product you actually want to have installed on your machine.
+Many software installers — particularly for larger packages — include an array of options that allow you to pick what parts of the product you want installed on your machine.
 Choosing the custom installation option reveals those options to you.

-Regardless of what type of package you’re installing, if there are options exposed, it’s worth having a look and seeing whether the additional components are indeed items that you need.
-If not, consider un-selecting them, so that they’re not installed.
-Not only does this reduce the amount of disk space that the install will take, but it typically also reduces the impact on system resources (like the registry) and reduces the number of components that may need to be updated in the future.
+Regardless of what you’re installing, if there are options, it’s worth seeing whether you need them.
+If not, un-select them so they’re not installed.
+Not only does this reduce the amount of disk space the install will take, but it typically reduces the impact on system resources and the number of components that may need to be updated in the future.

 Opt out of unrelated options

-As mentioned earlier, software packages will often include components that aren’t even a part of the software that you’re installing.
-Typically, this is a source of additional revenue for the software vendor, but in general, it simply adds confusion and unnecessary software to your machine.
+As mentioned earlier, software packages often include components that aren’t even a part of the software you’re installing.
+Typically, this is a source of additional revenue for the software vendor, but it simply adds confusion and unnecessary software to your machine.

-The most common additional and unrelated items are things like toolbars or limited trials of more powerful paid versions of the free software that you’re installing.
-Unwanted changes aren’t always limited to software, but they will also often include unexpected changes to browser search engines and home pages.
+The most common additional and unrelated items are things like extensions or limited trials of more powerful paid versions of the free software you’re installing.

 Opt out.
-Just say no. Or, at least make it a decision on your part that you actually want whatever it is that’s being offered.
+Just say no. Or at least make it a decision on your part that you actually want whatever is being offered.

-Many programs install components that want to start running every time you reboot or log in to Windows.
+Many programs install components that start running every time you reboot or log in to Windows.

 In some cases, it’s the right thing to do.
-You want your anti-malware tools to always run without having to think about them, so having them start when when Windows starts is a pretty clear choice.
+For example, you want your anti-malware tools to always run without having to think about them, so having them start when Windows starts is clearly a good choice.

-At the other end of the spectrum are utilities that just don’t need to run right away, period, yet the installer (or rather, the developers who created the installer) feel that their program is just so important that it must run always and as soon as possible.
+At the other end of the spectrum are utilities that just don’t need to run until you need them — yet the developers who created the installer feel their program is just so important that it must run always and as soon as possible.

-I’ve presented a few recommendations when it comes to installing software to keep your machine running as clean and as fast as possible.
-Those are:
+I’ve presented a few recommendations for installing software to keep your machine running clean and fast.

-- Don’t install software unless you actually know you need it.
+- Don’t install software unless you know you need it.

-- When simply testing software for fit, try to do so on something other than your primary or most important machine.
+- When testing software for fit, try to do so on something other than your most important machine.

-- Always choose the “Custom” or “Advanced” installation path so as to see all available options.
+- Always choose the “Custom” or “Advanced” installation option to see all your choices.

-- Uncheck options that you don’t want or need.
+- Uncheck options you don’t want or need.

-- Uncheck options that are actually unrelated to the software that you are installing.
+- Uncheck options unrelated to the software you’re installing.

-- Think carefully about whether the software actually needs to start with Windows, if that’s an offered option.
+- Think carefully about whether the software needs to start with Windows, if that’s an option.